Strategic KRITIS Compliance for Critical Infrastructure Operators

 🎯 ADVISORI's ESG-KRITIS Integration Framework:

-• Integrated reporting: Development of reporting frameworks that seamlessly integrate KRITIS compliance into ESG reports and sustainability communication.
+Integrated reporting: Development of reporting frameworks that smoothly integrate KRITIS compliance into ESG reports and sustainability communication.

-How can we as KRITIS operators benefit from the convergence between KRITIS regulation and NIS2 directive and leverage synergies?
+How can we as KRITIS operators benefit from the convergence between KRITIS regulation and NIS2 directive and utilize synergies?

 🔄 Strategic Synergies between KRITIS and NIS2: